kylegwilliam/byu-cs324/hw-strings-io-env/README.md

  2. Find the number of bytes/characters allocated on the stack for `s2` using the same methodology as you used for question 1.
 Save that value as `s2_len`, and then print `s2_len` on a line by itself, using `printf()`.
-    (Please note that this result will not always be the case, as the compiler sometimes pads the allocations for variables for optimality.)

     *How does the number of bytes allocated for `s2` compare to the declared number of bytes for `s2`?*